dmulholl/pods/readme.md

   The default filename format is '{{episode4}}. {{title}}{{ext}}'.

+  Use the --debug flag to investigate problem downloads.
+In debug mode, the application won't download any episodes.
+Instead it will simply list all available metadata for the episodes which would be downloaded.

 Options:
   -a, --after <timestamp>   Download episodes published after this timestamp.
   -b, --before <timestamp>  Download episodes published before this timestamp.